TeknoPT/AOC_2023/README.md

 # Advent of Code 2023 Solutions in Rust

-This repository contains my solutions for the Advent of Code 2023 challenges, implemented exclusively in the Rust programming language.
+This repository is dedicated to my solutions for the Advent of Code 2023 challenges.
+The primary focus of this project is to explore and deepen my understanding of Rust development.

 ## Index